Gajendragad: Kalakaleshwara temple

 A little known pilgrim of North Karnataka.
 Gajendragad is a Town Municipal Council lying amidst hills, in one of which is encapsulated Kalakaleshwara temple of Lord Shiva (known as Dakshina Kashi), who is worshipped in the form of Kalakaleshwara.
 There are some large steps that lead you up to the temple.
 It is a traditional temple with Udbhava Linga.
 There we can find God Veerabhadra temple also in the same premises.
 But one would definitely be amazed at the story in which the significance of the destination lies.
 Just outside the temple exit is a small square water reservoir called AntharaGange.
 It is an evergreen water resource that constantly falls along the roots of Peepal tree into the pond all throughout the year.
 It is said to be flowing even in the peaks of summer season and has an unknown root.

 Mythology

-More amazing is the story attached to this destination that has taken a few lives too.
-These were the daring people who wanted to try to learn more about a miracle that happens on the previous night of Ugadi, New Year of Kannadigas.
-The pandit/pujari of the temple prepares a solution of limestone, and keeps it ready for application along with a brush, inside the temple.
-The next morning, the jobs done.
-But the temple is painted on its own and this happens without fail every year.
-A hookah that is also kept along with it seems to be used when seen the next morning.
+Every year, on the night of Ugadi, New Year of Kannadigas, the pandit or pujari of the temple prepares a solution of limestone and leaves it with a brush and a hookah inside the temple.
+According to legend, when people wake the next morning, the temple has been painted on its own and the hookah appears to have been used.

 MMTC's wind farm

 Minerals & Metals Trading Corporation (MMTC) Limited under the ministry of commerce and industry.
 MMTC's Gajendragad plant started in 2007, the plant has delivered electricity power of over 102 million units to Hubli Electricity Supply Company (HESCOM) Limited.
-The plant generate a total capacity of 15 MW of power, with 25 wind energy generators, can each generate 600 KV.
+The plant generate a total capacity of 15 MW of power, with 25 wind energy generators that each can generate 600 KV.